 Shibuya Station is one of Tokyo’s busiest train stations and is served by all the major railway lines.
 A large Tokyu department store sits right above the station and a new shopping complex called Shibuya Hikarie opened in spring 2012 on the east side of the station.

-From Shibuya Station you’re just walking distance to several major department stores and Shibuya’s Center Gai pedestrian zone, which is lined with fashion stores and entertainment centers.
+After touring Shibuya Station you’re just walking distance to several major department stores and Shibuya’s Center Gai pedestrian zone, which is lined with fashion stores and entertainment centers.
 Visit at night to see the whole area lit up in all its neon glory.

 Also a short walk from the station you’ll find Love Hotel Hill – Tokyo’s highest concentration of love hotels, which offer couples private and often themed rooms for a short ‘rest’ or overnight stay.